Who Will Win the 2026 World Cup? AI Odds, Favorites & Dark Horses

 Which Betting Markets Work Best for the World Cup?

 Not all markets are created equal when it comes to international football.
-Here's what we've found works best — and worst — in World Cup betting:
+Here's what we've found works best — and worst — in World Cup betting.
+Browse our value bets page for the best odds across all markets.

 BTTS (Both Teams to Score)